Introduction

 A device is created based on the above workflow.

 First it is checked, if the device already exists.
-If no device exists with the same device EUI in the ThingPark account, the device is first provisioned on the ThingPark platform and then created on the Cumulocity IoT platform with a link to the device in the ThingPark platform.
+If no device exists with the same device EUI in the ThingPark account, the device is first provisioned on the ThingPark platform and then created on the Cumulocity platform with a link to the device in the ThingPark platform.
 If the device exists in the ThingPark account, a validation will be applied to compare these devices based on application EUI (for OTAA activation) and device profile.
-If the validation is successful, the device is created only in Cumulocity IoT with a link to the device in the ThingPark platform.
-If the validation fails, a failure message is shown and the device is not created in Cumulocity IoT.
+If the validation is successful, the device is created only in Cumulocity with a link to the device in the ThingPark platform.
+If the validation fails, a failure message is shown and the device is not created in Cumulocity.

 LoRa device registration with Activation by Personalization (ABP)

-Activating the device by personalization is not recommended and not fully supported in Cumulocity IoT LoRa device registration.
+Activating the device by personalization is not recommended and not fully supported in Cumulocity LoRa device registration.

-However, if you would like to create a device with this activation type in Cumulocity IoT and use the LoRa features - such as sending operations to a device, deprovisioning a device and setting LoRa device protocol type with custom device protocol configuration - you must first provision the device in the ThingPark platform.
-Moreover you must create “AS Routing Profile” for Cumulocity IoT using the destination http://actility-server.cumulocity.com
+However, if you would like to create a device with this activation type in Cumulocity and use the LoRa features - such as sending operations to a device, deprovisioning a device and setting LoRa device protocol type with custom device protocol configuration - you must first provision the device in the ThingPark platform.
+Moreover you must create “AS Routing Profile” for Cumulocity using the destination http://actility-server.cumulocity.com

 as a “Third Party AS (HTTP)” and assign it to your devices manually.
 Afterwards, you can register this device using LoRa device registration.
 In this case, the Application key field in the LoRa device registration is invalid.